esmevane/manifestation/README.md

 ## Todos

-* Extract Content logic into Manifestation::Content class
+* Move most generator content back into base manifestation class
-* Extract Building logic into Manifestation::Build class
+* Make a simple delegator to stand in for base_path and source methods